Voyages of Christopher Columbus: First landing in the Americas

-Route of the First Voyage from October 11th, 1492, to January 16th, 1493.
-Including land journeys and contextual information.
+Route of the First Voyage from 11 October 1492 to 16 January 1493, including land journeys and contextual information.

-After 29 days out of sight of land, on October 7, 1492, the crew spotted "[i]mmense flocks of birds", some of which his sailors trapped and determined to be "field" birds (probably Eskimo curlews and American golden plovers).
+After 29 days out of sight of land, on 7 October 1492, the crew spotted "[i]mmense flocks of birds", some of which his sailors trapped and determined to be "field" birds (probably Eskimo curlews and American golden plovers).
 Columbus changed course to follow their flight.

-On October 10, Columbus quelled a mutiny by sailors who wanted to abandon the search and return to Spain.
+On 10 October, Columbus quelled a mutiny by sailors who wanted to abandon the search and return to Spain.
 On the next day, they saw several artefacts floating up the sea, which caused them to believe that land was nearby.
-Columbus changed the fleet's course to due west, and sailed through the night, with many sailors looking for land.
-At around 10:00 pm on 11 October, Columbus thought he saw a light "like a little wax candle rising and falling".
+Columbus changed the fleet's course to due west and sailed through the night, with many sailors looking for land.
+At around 10:00 PM on 11 October, Columbus thought he saw a light "like a little wax candle rising and falling".
 (Note: Two others thought they saw this light, one independently from Columbus.
 The strong winds and the fact that they were some 56 km from land indicate that this was unlikely from a native inhabitant fishing.)
 Four hours later, land was sighted by a sailor named Rodrigo de Triana (also known as Juan Rodríguez Bermejo) aboard the Pinta.
 (Note: According to Samuel Eliot Morison, Triana saw "something like a white sand cliff gleaming in the moonlight on the western horizon, then another, and a dark line of sand connecting them.")
 Triana immediately alerted the rest of the crew with a shout, and the ship's captain, Martín Alonso Pinzón, verified the land sighting and alerted Columbus by firing a lombard.
 (Note: Columbus is said to have responded to Pinzón, "I give you five thousand maravedis as a present!")
 Columbus would later assert that he had first seen land, thus earning the promised annual reward of 10,000 maravedís.

+They landed on the morning of 12 October.
+Columbus went ashore with the crew carrying a royal flag.
+The account of the voyage does not specify the image further and Columbus is often depicted with the royal banner of Castile.
+However, the royal flag was the flag of the Catholic Monarchs, which shows the heraldry of Castile and Aragon, and from the capture of Granada onward it would have also displayed a pomegranate in its lower part.
+His two captains accompanied him with two flags bearing a green cross and the letters F and Y, as a sign of Ferdinand and Ysabel (Isabel), the Catholic Monarchs of Spain.
+Columbus thought that he had landed in islands of the Indies, but in reality he was in the archipelago of a new continent.

+There they made contact with the Indigenous people, who were impressed to see white men with beards, metal weapons, and enormous ships, even asking them if they came from heaven.
+(Note: The entry of the Diary corresponding to 14 October says: